abdullrahmanx/first-p/README.md

-<<<<<<< HEAD
-# Chat & Drinks Management App
+ First Project

-A Node.js application with JWT-authenticated users, drinks management, and real-time chat using Socket.io.
+A Node.js application with JWT-authenticated users, drinks management, and SIMPLE real-time chat using Socket.io.
 =======
-# YLabena Project

 ## Overview
 This project is a Node.js & Express-based API for managing drinks and users, with real-time communication using Socket.IO.
 It includes user authentication, role-based access, and CRUD operations for drinks.